bumbu/svg-pan-zoom/README.md

 Simple pan/zoom solution for SVGs in HTML.
 It adds events listeners for mouse scroll, double-click and pan, plus it optionally offers:
 * JavaScript API for control of pan and zoom behavior
-* onPan and onZoom event handlers
+* Pan, Zoom, Render and other events
 * On-screen zoom controls

 It works cross-browser and supports both inline SVGs and SVGs in HTML 'object' or 'embed' elements.